-I am a PhD CSE student at the Paul G. Allen School of Computer Science and Engineering at University of Washington, Seattle (UW), working with my advisor Prof. Jon Froehlich and in close collaboration with Prof. Jeffrey Heer.
-My research interests are at the intersection of HCI, data visualization, urban technology, and civic engagement, and their application in domains such as accessibility and sustainability.
+I am a CSE PhD student at the Paul G. Allen School of Computer Science and Engineering at University of Washington, Seattle (UW), working with my advisor Prof. Jon Froehlich and in close collaboration with Prof. Jeffrey Heer.
+My research interests are at the intersection of HCI, data visualization, urban informatics, and computational social science, and their application in domains such as accessibility and sustainability.
 In my PhD, my main focus is on urban accessibility.
-I am working on building tools that enable understanding of, and serve towards advocacy and policy change for urban accessibility.
-To do this, I am reappriopriating online street-view imagery to assess sidewalk accessibility (Project Sidewalk) and utilizing data visualization techniques to communicate about urban accessibility.
+I am working on building tools that can improve understanding of urban accessibility and can serve as a tool for advocacy, urban planning, and policymaking.
+To do this, I am reappriopriating online street-view imagery to assess sidewalks (Project Sidewalk) and utilizing data visualization techniques to communicate about urban accessibility.

 I was in the Computer Science department of University of Maryland, College Park (UMD) for the first two years of my PhD.
 At UMD, I worked in the Human Computer Interaction Lab (HCIL).
 Prior to joining PhD, I was a research scholar at IIIT-Delhi.
 I worked with Prof. Amarjeet Singh in the Mobile and Ubiquitous Computing (MUC) research group and also worked in collaboration with Prof. Yuvraj Agarwal (CMU) and Prof. Anind Dey (UW, then CMU) on my research.

 |Oct'19||Won the Amazon Catalyst Award for $10K for funding my thesis work on interactive tools for assessing urban accessibility!
 Press: Allen School News | CoMotion News|

 |Sep'19||Keynote speaker at the Washington State transportation conference WSRO!|